Sync & CRDT System

 const localRow = await getRow(change.tableName, change.rowPks)

-const localHlc = localRow?.haex_column_hlcs[change.columnName]
+const localHlc = localRow?.haex_column_hlcs?.[change.columnName]

-if (!localHlc || change.hlcTimestamp > localHlc) {
+if (!localHlc || change.haexHlc > localHlc) {

-const decryptedValue = decrypt(change.encryptedValue, vaultKey)
+const value = decrypt(change.encryptedValue, change.nonce, vaultKey)

-await updateColumn(change.tableName, change.rowPks,
+await updateColumn(change.tableName, change.rowPks, change.columnName, value)

-await updateColumnHlc(change.tableName, change.rowPks,
+await updateColumnHlc(change.tableName, change.rowPks, change.columnName, change.haexHlc)

 }